 The mob squad: If your yearbook committee is up for it, hold a flash mob.
 It doesn’t mean everyone has to bust out their best dance moves.
 But if people hear the music pumping and other students getting excited about something, they will get on board.
 An alternative is to hold a freeze – while everyone is on their way to lunch, have the entire committee freeze in the hallway at the same moment, and then make an announcement to buy a yearbook.

 Community involvement: Go to the local hangouts and display some marketing materials.
 This could be a pizza shop students frequent, practice fields, the library, etc. You could even stop by open mic night, band performances, or school plays and make a quick yearbook announcement between sets or acts.

 Get personal: Since TreeRing’s claim to fame is the ability for students to create custom pages and messages, make sure all students are aware!
 Each student has a story they will want to remember for years to come, so make sure they know they can share that with the school.

-These are just a few things you can do for some guerilla marketing, but don’t stop here!
-TreeRing offers an illustrious e-book for marketing your yearbook – so grab a copy and brief yourself on a variety of other marketing techniques!
+These are just a few things you can do for some unique yearbook marketing, but don’t stop here!
+TreeRing offers an illustrious e-book for marketing your yearbook – so grab a copy and brief yourself on a variety of other creative marketing techniques!